AndreeaGrigorescu/MockData/README.md

 	a.
 Removed the education and Date of Birth columns.
 	b.
 Added UserName column - unique values.
 	c.
 Added Phone login - unique values

+# 3 Calls database

+Contains the following columns:
+	a.
+Date
+	b.
+Time_Received
+	c.
+Answer time (seconds)
+	d.
+Hold time (seconds)
+	e.
+Duration (minutes)
+	f.
+Agent

+Assumptions that were implemented:
+	1. Agent utilization of 82%
+	2. Norm specific daily break durations
+	3. Specific department AHT

+For each agent establishes the timeframe worked: either leave date or the end of the year of the maximum GoLive dates.
+Iterates through each day and each agent to generates calls with random hold and answer times, both as per a specifically set interval as well as the calls until we reach maximum utilization for that specific agent.

 # Source:

   Inspiration for the project and specific code elements was given by Keith Galli: